craignicholson/TransformerLoading/README.md

 The goal of this application is to find transformers which are overloaded and recommend the appropriate sized transformer.

+## TODO

+- Move the code to R Markup or Jupyter Notebook so we can show the charts.
+T
+- The process / code samples here generates data which can be visualized.

 ## Requirements

 - kW ,Power Factor, abd/or kVA per hour (Intervals for one hour is the only supported data interval)